On the asymmetry of finite delooping levels: Introduction

-The interest in the finitistic dimension is because of the finitistic dimension conjecture, which is unsolved, and says that the finitistic dimension of any Artin algebra is finite (see \cite{bass}, or \cite[Conjecture (11), p.410]{Aus1997}).
-It is shown in \cite{g22} that $\fd(A)\le \del(A^{\opp})$, where $A^{\opp}$ stands for the opposite algebra of $A$.
-Thus the delooping level provides a tool to deal with the finitistic dimension conjecture.
-Examples of algebras with finite delooping level are abundant and capture many interesting classes of algebras, for instance, Gorenstein algebras, syzygy finite algebras, monomial algebras, radical square algebras, Nakayama algebras (see \cite{g22,r21,s21}).
+Clearly, $\del(X\oplus Y)=\max\{\del(X),\del(Y)\}$ for $X,Y\in \mbox{mod-}A$, and $\del(A)=\del(\top(A_A))$, where $\top(X_A)$ denotes the top of an $A$-module $X_A$.
+It is shown in \cite{g22} that $\fd(A)\le \del(A^{\opp})$, where $A^{\opp}$ denotes the opposite algebra of $A$.
+Thus, the delooping level serves as a useful tool for addressing the finitistic dimension conjecture.
+Recently, Xi and Zhang \cite{xi22} proved that the delooping levels are invariants under stable equivalences of algebras without nodes.
+Examples of algebras with finite delooping level are abundant and capture many interesting classes of algebras, for instance, Gorenstein algebras, syzygy finite algebras, monomial algebras, radical square zero algebras and Nakayama algebras (see \cite{g22,r21,s21}).

-Therefore we establish the following ``delooping level conjecture": \emph{The delooping level of any Artin algebra is finite}.
-Clearly, the delooping level conjecture implies the finitistic dimension conjecture.

-Recently, Cummings \cite{c22} proved that the finitistic dimension conjecture holds for all finite dimensional algebras if and only if, for all finite dimensional algebras, the finitistic dimension of an algebra being finite implies that the finitistic dimension of its opposite algebra is also finite, which is true also for Artin algebras (see \cite{k22}).
-We also prove the equivalent statement for the delooping level conjecture.
+In this paper, given any Artin algebra, we construct a related algebra and compute its delooping level.
+This construction is the dual of Cummings' construction, originally developed for finite dimensional algebras and later extended to all rings by Henning Krause.
+The main result of this paper is the following: